King Brown or Mulga Snake

 Check out Australia Zoo’s King Brown or Mulga Snake!

 Don’t miss our you-beaut reptiles that call Australia Zoo home!
-Our impressive mulga snake, otherwise known as a king brown, can be spotted in our Reptile House.
+Our impressive mulga snake, otherwise known as a king brown, can be spotted in Robert’s Reptile House.

 Although mulgas are often referred to as the king brown snake, they are actually a distant relative to brown snakes and are, instead, a member of the black snake family!

 Mulgas are often spotted seeking refuge from the midday sun in hollow logs and crevasses.
 During early mornings and late afternoons, they forage for their next meal and on the menu is often reptiles, birds and small mammals.